 To put it plain and simple, if you want help with Google’s Custom Search, you’ll have to Google it.
 There’s no team waiting to assist you with getting set up, customize, or even adjust your algorithm.

 Cludo offers unlimited phone and email support across an office in the US and the EU.
 No question is too silly or dumb to ask when it comes to ensuring your visitors have a great search experience on your website.
 Every customer with Cludo is also paired with a Customer Success Manager to ensure you’re getting the most out of the site search solution.

 All in all, both Google CSE and Cludo do the same thing – they provide internal site search.
 However, it’d be naive to compare the two solutions as apples to apples.

 Google CSE provides a site search that works if you have a development background and the time and resources to maintain it.
 If you want something to “set and forget”, Google’s price tag can be pretty desirable, but, you’ll need to factor in the cost of the time for a developer to implement it, the time to Google the right answers when they get stumped, a lot of trial and error, limited control, and analytics.

 Have questions about the pros and cons?
-Connect with us today to learn how Cludo can help fill your site search needs or important factors to consider when looking at a new site search solution.
+Connect with us today to learn how Cludo can help fulfill your site search needs or important factors to consider when looking at a new site search solution.